 ICSI-IVF is recommended for couples who have had poor or no fertilisation during standard IVF, as well as men who have:

-- A vasectomy reversal that was unsuccessful or resulted in a low sperm count or poor-quality sperm.
+· A vasectomy reversal that has resulted in a low sperm count or poor-quality sperm.

 For more information, please download our ICSI Fact Sheet below.